camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 ## Data fetching

 Most resources provide at least one endpoint to fetch related data.
-Most of those endpoints provide data with near-real time consistency that is queried from exported records, if records for the respective resource are exported by the engine.
-If resources are not based on exported records, e.g. license data or topology information, the data returned by those endpoints can reflect real time insights or static content.
+Most of those endpoints provide data with near-real time consistency queried from exported records, if records for the respective resource are exported by the engine.
+If resources are not based on exported records, for example license data or topology information, the data returned by those endpoints can reflect real time insights or static content.

 For most resources, there are search endpoints to query by POST method and a given query request object where applicable.
 The structure of such query requests always follows the same schema and so does the response, always returning a list of items matching the query criteria.